 Currently 1 in 6.8 people have experienced mental health problems in the workplace.
 We are at a critical juncture – the time to shake up workplace mental health is now.
 Employee Mental Health 2023 will unite HR and employee benefits leaders from multiple industries to spread awareness, tackle key challenges together, and overhaul the current offering and mindset around employee mental health.

-Global and national organizations at the forefront of employee mental health support will showcase the challenges and triumphs that helped to position themselves at the top of the field, including EY, Google, PwC and Amazon.
+Global and national organizations at the forefront of employee mental health support will showcase the challenges and triumphs that helped to position themselves at the top of the field, including Amazon, Manulife, Mental Health America, Walmart, and more.
 Learn how the experts are revolutionizing employee mental health, and reimagine your own employee mental health systems for the better.

 The time for action is now – through mission-driven discussions, Employee Mental Health 2023 will focus on facilitating long-term, sustainable cultural changes to how we approach burnout, stress, depression and overall employee mental health .
 Join case studies and interactive presentations, led by senior experts, on topics such as kick-starting cultural change, moving from box-ticking to action, personalization, what does success look like, and more.

 “Everybody has mental health and every employer has an opportunity to invest in their employees’ well-being by creating a psychologically safe workplace.
 Challenging stereotypes, educating our workforces, and building communities that supports each other is the first step in removing barriers that otherwise limit our employees’ access to mental health resources.”